November to Remember (1994): Aftermath

 A few matches from November to Remember were aired on the November 8 and November 15 episodes of Hardcore TV.

-Shane Douglas continued his feud with Ron Simmons as it was announced on the November 29 episode of Hardcore TV that Douglas would defend the title against Simmons in a rematch at Holiday Hell.
+Shane Douglas continued his feud with Ron Simmons, with Douglas cutting a promo later on the show that on November 19 at ECW Arena, accompanied by the returning Sherri Martel, he would be partnering with "Stunning" Steve Austin to face the team of Simmons & Scorpio.
+It was announced on the November 29 episode of Hardcore TV that Douglas would defend the title against Simmons in a rematch at Holiday Hell.
 Simmons pinned Douglas in a tag team match on the December 6 episode of Hardcore TV.
 Douglas retained the title against Simmons at Holiday Hell.

 The Tazmaniac continued his feud with Dean Malenko.
 On the November 22 episode of Hardcore TV, Tazmaniac teamed with Sabu to take on Dean and his brother Joe Malenko in a tag team match, which Sabu and Tazmaniac won.
 After the match, they were assaulted by the World Tag Team Champions Public Enemy, who proceeded to further injure Sabu's neck by hitting a Drive-By to Sabu through the table.
 This would lead to a match between the two teams for the World Tag Team Championship at Holiday Hell, where Public Enemy retained the title.

 The feud between Tommy Dreamer, Tommy Cairo and The Sandman continued after November to Remember.
 On the December 13 episode of Hardcore TV, Dreamer and Peaches defeated Cairo and Angel in a mixed tag team match.
 After the match, Sandman rushed in the ring to attack Dreamer and then Cairo ended his hatred with The Sandman by joining forces with him in assaulting Dreamer until Cactus Jack made the save for Dreamer.
 This culminated in a tag team match, in which Dreamer and Jack defeated Sandman and Cairo at Holiday Hell.

 The Pitbulls and Bad Breed continued their rivalry after November to Remember as the two teams competed in a Double Dog Collar match on November 19, which Pitbulls won.
 On the January 17 episode of Hardcore TV, Pitbulls defeated Bad Breed in a match which stipulated that the losing team must break up, which resulted in Bad Breed being forced to disband.
 After the loss, Ian Rotten turned on Axl Rotten by attacking him with a chair and the two former tag team partners engaged in a feud with each other culminating in a series of matches between the two which ended in a Taipei Deathmatch at Hardcore Heaven.

 Due to crippling Sabu at November to Remember, Chris Benoit subsequently adopted the nickname "The Crippler".

 It has been said that when Sabu was in the hospital he refused to speak in order to protect kayfabe as part of his character was he didn't speak.
 Paul Heyman had to act as a translator.
 This lasted for hours until Sabu was eventually forced to talk in order to save his life.